jbrains/ModularDesign-Madrid-October2016/doc/Discovering a Contract Violation.markdown

 +   I split consuming text from interpreting commands.
 +   I moved the responsibility for handling empty text commands (not just barcodes) _eventually_ into the command interpreter, where I believe it belongs.
-+   I documented some contracts, particularly related to text commands
++   I documented some contracts, particularly related to dispatching text commands (to controllers, at least for now).
++   I tried to rearrange the Point of Sale Terminal entry point code to make it easier to see how we connect everything together.